Last fact-checked: 3 May, 2019

 There is a large community of ex-pats located here, so it has a homely feel, and you just know that medical and dental services are going to be of excellent quality because the local residents demand it.
 Booking an appointment through Dental Departures ensures you will be able to find a quality-checked dentist who is reliable, because we have already done the background checks.

 Our website lists dentist qualifications, real patient review, clinic photos and virtual tours, giving you comprehensive information to make an informed choice as to the suitability of a dentist.
 We also list the prices, so you know the cost of your procedure, enabling you to budget a whole lot better, and seeing the prices first-hand you know just how much you can save by coming to Baja California Sur for your dental care:

-You can indulge yourself at a deluxe, all-inclusive 5* resort with ocean views, or take a budget option.
+You can indulge yourself at one of Cabo's deluxe, all-inclusive 5* resorts with ocean views, or take a budget option.
 The accommodation possibilities in Baja California Sur are endless, and depending on the nature of your treatment some of our dentists offer free or discounted accommodation in local hotels.
 Please enquire for further details.

 (Image by: jon de jong)

 Yes – Baja California Sur is one of the safest states in Mexico and tourists should feel at ease pretty much throughout the state.

 There have been some local initiatives to help tourists feel safe.
 A dedicated tourist police force has been set up – and the Ministerior Publico, who is similar to a District Attorney in the United States – handles crimes to tourists.
 From car crashes and stolen purses to more serious issues, such as police bribery, the Ministerio Public handles them all – and tries to get any problems resolved before you leave town.